33rd Saturn Awards

 The 33rd Saturn Awards, honoring the best in science fiction, fantasy and horror film and television in 2006, were held on 10 May 2007 at the Universal City Hilton Hotel in Los Angeles, California.
 They were hosted by Greg Grunberg and Jeffrey Ross.
-The ceremony also celebrated the 35th anniversary of The Academy of Science Fiction, Fantasy & Horror Films.
+The ceremony also celebrated the 35th anniversary of the Academy of Science Fiction, Fantasy and Horror Films.

 Below is a complete list of nominees and winners.
 Winners are highlighted in boldface.